klogges5/capstone/README.md

 `uuid,name,brand,street,house_number,post_code,city,latitude,longitude`

-They are connected via the UUID in both files, so I#ve written a function to extract data from the dataframe for specific UUID and type of fuel.
+They are connected via the UUID in both files, so I've written a function to extract data from the dataframe for specific UUID and type of fuel.

 ```python